 The Wailing Ending Explained: A Father's Final Fatal Failure

-The 2016 South Korean horror film "The Wailing" is a roller coaster ride with enough twists and turns to keep even the most experienced movie watcher guessing.
+One of the best Korean horror movies ever made, 2016's "The Wailing" is a roller coaster ride with enough twists and turns to keep even the most experienced movie watcher guessing.
 Set in the small mountain village of Gokseong, the movie follows bumbling police officer Jong-goo (Kwak Do-won) as he tries to solve the mystery of an infection that causes people to become mentally unwell and kill their loved ones.
 The infection and its effects are horrifying enough, but then Jong-goo's daughter Hyo-jin (Kim Hwan-hee) becomes stricken with the same infection.
 Desperate to save his daughter, Jong-goo will do just about anything, delving into solutions both spiritual and mundane.
 He recruits the help of his friends, co-workers, and a local shaman named Il-gwang (Hwang Jung-min), but it seems like the evil descending on Gokseong is too much for anyone to stop.

 What you need to remember about the plot of The Wailing